 One of the best things about heritage planning is the people who work in this remarkable field.
 Passion is something that so many people in this work share — not only a passion for history, but also a passion for conserving what makes places special and gives them value, recognizing the legacy of the past as we plan for the future of these places.

 “There is a crack in everything.
 That’s how the light gets in.” —Leonard Cohen.

 I’ve always been a fan of this quote, because it reminds us that the point in looking back at past decisions is not to judge the past, but to learn from it.

-It is my view that archeology begins and ends with the public.
-My work at the NCC involves sharing my passion and expertise in archeology with Canadians.
+It is my view that archaeology begins and ends with the public.
+My work at the NCC involves sharing my passion and expertise in archaeology with Canadians.
 It’s truly a pleasure to have the opportunity to help them experience the region’s history.